abelljs/abell-renderer/README.md

 ```

 ### ⤵️ Import JS/JSON/NPM Modules
+*NOTE: Starting v0.1.10 require() can only be used when `allowRequire: true` is passed from options or `--allow-require` flag is passed in CLI*

 With Abell you can import your Native NodeJS Modules, NPM Modules, JS Files (should export data), and JSON Files with `require()`